Matias-Lima/Web_Scraping_Youtube_API/README.md

 # YouTube Video Search and CSV Export

-- Youtube Search
+- Youtube Search:

 This Python script allows you to search for YouTube videos based on specific keywords and a date range using the YouTube Data API.
 The search results are then saved to separate CSV files for each two-week interval within a specified year.

-- Youtube Comments
+- Youtube Comments:

 The provided Python script is designed to interact with the YouTube Data API to retrieve and analyze comments on YouTube videos over a specified date range.
 The script allows users to collect comments and perform word analysis on those comments

 ## Getting Started